-Over the years, electric razors have proven to be very effective, fast and safe for use to several people.
-It is the perfect go-to gadget for shaving when you do not want to use the manual shaving cream, gel or worry about the cost. it is also best when you want lasting implications, maintenance is essential to reap this particular benefit.
+Over the years, electric razors have proven to be very effective, fast, and safe for use by several people.
+It is the perfect go-to gadget for shaving when you do not want to use the manual shaving cream, or gel or worry about the cost.
+It is also best when you want lasting implications, and maintenance is essential to reap this particular benefit.

 Ensuring your shaver has all it needs to function properly is a critical step in enjoying its uses for a long time.
 Cleaning and lubrication are also important steps in prolonging the life of your electric razor and ensuring optimal performance.